GianHein/leetcode-solutions/src/solutions/1-two-sum.md

  */

 var twoSum = function (nums, target) {
-  let numIndexMap = new Map();
+  // Create a map of number to index let numIndexMap = new Map();

-  for (let i = 0; i <= nums.length - 1; i++) {
+  // Iterate through the nums array for (let i = 0; i <= nums.length - 1; i++) {
-    if (numIndexMap.has(target - nums[i]))
+    // If the map has the target - nums[i] (the complement) as a key, return the index of the complement and the current index if (numIndexMap.has(target - nums[i]))
       return [numIndexMap.get(target - nums[i]), i];

-    numIndexMap.set(nums[i], i);
+    // Otherwise, add the current number and index to the map numIndexMap.set(nums[i], i);
   }

-  throw new Error("No two sum solution");
+  // If no solution is found, throw an error throw new Error("No two sum solution");
 };
 ```